csaden/csaden.github.io/_posts/HackReactor/2015-07-02-The-Deliberate-Developer.md

 ---
 layout: post
-title:  The Deliberate Developer
+title:  Day 4: The Deliberate Developer
 date:   2015-07-02 22:42:33
 categories: HackReactor
 ---

-*Day 4*

 ### What did you learn today?